ministryofjustice/modernisation-platform/architecture-decision-record/0028-expand-the-scope-of-the-platform.md

 The Modernisation Platform was originally developed with the intention that it would only be used for migrating legacy applications to a strategic cloud platform, where they could not be hosted in the [Cloud Platform](https://github.com/ministryofjustice/cloud-platform).
 Applications would then be hosted on the Modernisation Platform until they were either modernised and moved to the Cloud Platform, or decommissioned or replaced with newer applications.

 As the platform has developed and grown, we have encountered scenarios where new applications are required, but the Cloud Platform is not able to host them.
-Examples of this include the Data Platform, and applications using certain AWS managed services such as Redshift.
-There is also a greater understanding now that some applications which were thought to be decommissioned are likely to remain for main years.
+Examples of this include other hosting platforms, and applications using AWS services which have certain technical requirements which cannot run on the Cloud Platform, and there are no Cloud Platform compatible alternatives.
+There is also a greater understanding now that some applications which were thought to be decommissioned are likely to remain for many years.

 ## Options

-### 1. Create another platform for new things which can't be hosted on the Cloud Platform
+### 1. Create another platform for applications which can't be hosted on the Cloud Platform

 **Pros**